★ Investing Strategy Research & Guides ★

 Summary

 Value investing is still one of the best stock market investing strategies for independent investors.
-Value investing, however, is not foolproof.
+However, it is not foolproof.
 You can fail at it and lose money.
-Only those working hard to understand value investing can make money.
+Only those who work hard to understand value investing can make money.

 Only persons willing to commit to doing the work and study needed for successful value investing should attempt it.